Marijuana Stocks Overview

 “I think it’s up to the states,” said Trump in an interview with a Denver television station back in August 2016.
 “I’m a states person.
 I think it should be up to the states, absolutely.”
 (Source: “Brandon Rittiman’s Trump interview transcript,” 9NEWS, August 3, 2016.)

 This perspective is historically in line with the Republican party.
-The GOP have traditionally preferred that states govern themselves as much as possible, so that local values overrule the bureaucrats in Washington DC.
+The GOP has traditionally preferred that states govern themselves as much as possible, so that local values overrule the bureaucrats in Washington D.C.
 As it happens, this decision would be good for investors.

 If marijuana stocks simply grow on a state-by-state basis, they will soon become a regular feature of American commerce.
 Seeing dispensaries might seem as normal as seeing liquor stores, which would reduce the stigma and restrictions placed on the weed industry.

-There is a potentially lucrative market waiting for investors, not to mention that investing in Canadian marijuana stocks helps hedge against U.S. political risk.
+Canada is a fast-growing market for marijuana stocks now that marijuana has seen full-scale legalization in the country.
+Additionally, investing in Canadian marijuana stocks helps hedge against U.S. political risk.

 8. Is It Too Early to Invest?